Bus lane: History

 Dedicated bus lanes in Herzliya, Israel.
 The bus lanes allow the buses to avoid congested roads.

 The first bus lane is often erroneously attributed to Chicago, where in 1939 Sheridan Road was installed with reversible lanes north of Foster Avenue.
 The setup consisted of three-lanes towards the peak direction (south in the morning; north in the evening), and one contraflow lane.
 None of the lanes exclusively carried buses, but were designed to facilitate bus operations.
 In 1948, the East Side Trolley Tunnel in Providence, Rhode Island was converted to bus-only use and became the first dedicated busway in the United States, continuing to operate to this day.
 In 1956 Nashville became the first city to implement on-street bus lanes.
 Later that year, Chicago implemented a bus lane in the center of Washington Street, a five lane one-way street downtown.

+The first bus lanes in Europe were established before October 1962 when, at the creation of the UK's first contraflow bus lane, London Transport "welcomed the special bus lane idea, which is in wide use on the Continent and America".
+An article in August 1963 identified Hamburg, Milan and Rome as having them, with Milan having 2 miles 750 yards.
+Most of the lanes were with-flow, but some of the lanes in Milan and all those in Rome were contraflow.

-The first bus lanes in Europe were established in 1963 in the German city of Hamburg, when the tram system was closed and the former dedicated tram tracks were converted for bus travel.
+In 1963 the tram system in Hamburg was closed and the former dedicated tram tracks were converted for bus travel.
 Other large German cities soon followed, and the implementation of bus lanes was officially sanctioned in the German highway code in 1970.
 Many experts from other countries (Japan among the first) studied the German example and implemented similar solutions.
-On 15 January 1964 the first bus lane in France was designated along the quai du Louvre in Paris and the first contraflow lane was established on the old pont de l’Alma on 15 June 1966.
+On 15 January 1964 the first bus lane in France was designated along the Quai du Louvre in Paris and the first contraflow lane was established on the old Pont de l’Alma on 15 June 1966.

-On 26 February 1968 the first bus lane in London was put into service on Vauxhall Bridge.
-The first contraflow bus lane in the UK was introduced in King's Road, Reading as a temporary measure when the road was made one-way (eastwards to Cemetery Junction) on 16 June 1968.
-The initial reason was to save the expense of rerouting the trolleybus, which was due to be scrapped on 3 November of that year.
-However the experiment proved so successful that it was made permanent for use by motor buses.
-In October 1971 Runcorn opened the world's first bus rapid transitway.
-Upon opening, the 7 mi busway featured specialized stations, signal priority, grade separation, and was expanded to 14 mi by 1980.